StreamingTime/StreamTime/README.md

 ## Miscellaneous

+Below, we want to give insights into some aspects we found particularly interesting and/or challenging while developing the application.

 ### Time

 Twitch uses the RFC3339 format in its API responses, which can not be handled directly by elm.